norton120/pirate_baby/content/posts/replatforming.md

 Closely related to this is the group think specifically around software performance.
 Engineers can easily fall into the trap of comparing arbitrary (and most often meaningless in practical terms) language and framework performance specifications, most notably around speed.
 They compare esotaric performance benchmarks the same way muscle car owners lined up in a car show spar with horsepower stats.
 This can lead to very emotional, competitive decision-making where replatforming is concerned, and leave your company with the substantial bill for a 1200hp racecar that sits in gridlock traffic every day.

 #### Boredom
 Engineers are stimulated by solving complex problems.
 The job is often exceptionally mentally taxing, and it requires the dopamine hit of learing and accomplishiment of success to balance out that strain.
 A tenyeared engineering team is an invaluable asset - they know your application code inside and out, are aware of the history and the limitations, are exceptionally tuned to the needs of the business.
-But they are likely also a bit envious of colleages that are learning new things, experimenting with
+But they are likely also a bit envious of colleages that are learning new things, experimenting with new languages, and expanding both their skills and the range of possible accomplishments.
+A replatform is often a chance for well-settled engineers to get outside their comfort zones without heading to another organization.

 #### Career Stagnation and Fear of Obsolescence
-- boredom and career stagnation
-- fear of obsolescence
+Closely linked to boredom is the fear of
-	- "if we work in Cobolt how will I ever get a job after this?"

 ### Logical Falacies of Replatforming
 Some common justifications for a software replatform are blatently incorrect, and rely on either a lack of or intentional disreguard for subject matter understanding to persist.